-Freeman’s defense has nine unimpeached witnesses placing him at least 450 miles from the murder scene.
+Kensu’s defense has nine unimpeached witnesses placing him at least 450 miles from the murder scene.
 (Note: Herbert Welser, former 31-year Port Huron Police Detective and now professional investigator, recently located police reports demonstrating that another critical alibi witness, Beth Stier, was interviewed by the police but that information was never revealed to the defense.
-She was with Freeman on a date in Escanaba just a few hours before the murder in Port Huron).
+She was with Kensu on a date in Escanaba just a few hours before the murder in Port Huron).

-The prosecution offers two witnesses who identify another man as the suspect in in-person line ups, and a third who was hypnotized and can’t tell the difference between a sports car and a station wagon, yet is expected to reliably identify Freeman obscured within a moving automobile.
+The prosecution offers two witnesses who identify another man as the suspect in in-person line ups, and a third who was hypnotized and can’t tell the difference between a sports car and a station wagon, yet is expected to reliably identify Kensu obscured within a moving automobile.

-Dubious prosecution witnesses Krueger and Gobeyn are important because they are the only two people to indicate that Freeman was even in Port Huron at the time of the crime.
+Dubious prosecution witnesses Krueger and Gobeyn are important because they are the only two people to indicate that Kensu was even in Port Huron at the time of the crime.
 No one else did.

 Which set of witnesses is truly believable?